Property Guides · Last updated 2 June 2026

 CostAmountNotes

-IVA (VAT)10% of purchase priceNew builds only.
-Plus AJD stamp duty at 1.2%.
+IVA (VAT)10% of purchase priceNew builds only, plus AJD stamp duty at 1.2%.

-Notary fees€600 to €1,200Depends on property value
+Notary fees€600 to €1,200Scales with property value

-Land registry€400 to €800Registering the title
+Land registry€400 to €800Registering the title in your name

 Mortgage arrangement0.5 to 1.5%If financing through a Spanish bank

-On a €120,000 flat in La Linea, expect to budget an additional €12,000 to €16,000 in buying costs on top of the purchase price.
+On a €167,000 resale flat at town average prices, budget an additional €17,000 to €22,000 in buying costs on top of the purchase price.

 Property Prices in La Linea for British Buyers